This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 When brain injuries occur, seizures are likely to result, and the type of seizure will depend upon the location of the damage in the brain.
 If a severe injury happens during the birthing period, the risk of developing seizures heightens significantly.

 Seizures after a brain injury may start in early infancy but may be hard to detect as infants have a tendency to make unexpected or repetitive movements.
-It’s important to work with your child’s physician to look for signs of seizures so you can help identify them and keep your baby safe when they occur.
+It’s essential to work with your child’s physician to look for signs of seizures so you can help identify them and keep your baby safe when they occur.

-Treatment for Seizures
+Treatment for Seizures in Children with Cerebral Palsy

 There is no cure for seizures, but certain medications and diet plans have proven to help curb the frequency of seizures and control their severity in many children.